Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Waveforms

 For binding energy and flux, we include nonspinning terms that are complete to 3.5 PN order from \cite{Blanchet:2013haa}, and also the 4 PN terms from \cite{Blanchet:2023sbv}.
 We also include higher-order terms up to 6 PN from \cite{Fujita:2012cm}, but these terms are obtained in the EMRI limit.
 We include the spin-orbit terms up to 4 PN order from \cite{Marsat:2013caa}, spin-spin terms up to 3 PN order from \cite{Bohe:2015ana}, and 3.5 PN spin-cubed terms from~\cite{Marsat:2014xea} for the orbital phase.

 For the precession of spins and the orbital angular momentum, we include spin-orbit terms up to 3.5 PN from \cite{Bohe:2012mr}, and spin-spin terms up to 4 PN from \cite{Bohe:2015ana}.

 For mode amplitudes, we include terms up to 4 PN.
 The terms up to 3 PN are taken from \cite{Blanchet:2008je}, the 3.5 PN terms in the $(2,2)$ mode and $\ell=3$ modes are taken from~\cite{Faye:2012we} and \cite{Faye:2014fra}, respectively, and the 4 PN terms in $(2,2)$ mode are taken from \cite{Blanchet:2023sbv}.
-We also include memory terms up to 3 PN \cite{Mitman:2022kwt} for mode amplitudes.
+We also include non-linear memory terms up to 3.5 PN \cite{Favata_2009,Mitman:2022kwt} for mode amplitudes, but they are only complete at 3 PN for non-spinning systems, and 2 PN for spinning systems.
+They are computed using the procedure outlined in Ref.~\cite{Mitman:2022kwt}.

 We also generate the PN Moreschi supermomentum~\cite{Moreschi:1988pc}, which we will later use to fix the BMS frame of NR systems, as we will detail in Sec.~\ref{sec:BMS}.
-The Moreschi supermomentum modes are taken from \cite{Mitman:2022kwt}.
+The Moreschi supermomentum modes are taken from \cite{Mitman:2022kwt}, which has the leading order spin-spin and spin-orbit terms.
 We leave the effects of eccentric orbits for discussion in Sec.~\ref{sec:error}.

 To produce the PN phase as a function of time, we use the TaylorT1 approximant.
+The difference between different PN approximants is anticipated to be at the same order with the PN truncation error, which is controlled by the PN truncation order, implying that switching PN approximants is unlikely to substantially reduce the hybridization error.
 The PN generation is implemented in the Python package \codename{NRPNHybridization}~\cite{Sun:HybridizationWaveforms}.

 There are 8 independent physical parameters in quasicircular PN theory: mass ratio $q$, total mass $M$, and two three-dimensional spin vectors $\bm{\chi}_1$ and $\bm{\chi}_2$.
 The remaining parameters are all gauge.
 There are 4 parameters for a time shift and $\mathrm{SO}(3)$ rotation, which were considered in previous hybridization work.
+We will determine the above 12 parameters by performing a 12D optimization.
 The rest of the BMS group includes a Lorentz boost (3 parameters), and a supertranslation (described below), which is given by a smooth real-valued function $\alpha(\theta,\phi)$ on the sphere.
 We band-limit $\alpha$ to $\ell \le 8$ modes, and its (0,0) mode is already accounted for in the time shift above, so $\alpha$ contributes an additional $(\ell+1)^{2}-1=80$ real parameters.
+We will discuss how to determine these 80 parameters in the next subsection.